cornejong/golex/readme.md

 lexer := NewLexer(
     // Print each token as it is parsed DebugPrintTokens(),

+    // Don't add the token position to the token OmitTokenPosition()

     // Ignore specific tokens.
 Tokens will be parsed but lexer.NextToken will be returned IgnoreTokens(TypeComment),

     // Retain whitespace tokens
     RetainWhitespace(),

     // Turn symbols into keyword tokens
     WithKeywords("func", "const", "def"),

     // Specify the symbol character maps
     // - arg1: the start character of a symbol
     // - arg2: the continuation of the symbol
     SymbolCharacterMap("a-zA-Z_", "a-zA-Z0-9_"),

     // Register a custom tokenizer
     WithTokenizer(InsertBefore(TypeStringTokenizer, TokenizerType("MyCustomTokenizer"), MyCustomTokenizer{})),

     // Extend the literal tokens
     WithLiteralTokens(LiteralToken{Type: Type("MyLiteralToken", Literal: "__!__")}),

     // unset a build-in literal token
     WithoutLiteralTokens(TypeEllipses, TypeSemicolon),

     // Add a comment syntax
     WithCommentSyntax(CommentSyntax{Opener: "#"}, CommentSyntax{Opener: "/*", Closer: "*/"}),

     // Unset a build-in comment syntax
     WithoutCommentSyntax(CommentSyntax{Opener: "//"}),

     // Add a string enclosure
     WithStringEnclosure(StringEnclosure{Enclosure: "```"}),

     // Unset a build-in enclosure
     WithoutStringEnclosure(StringEnclosure{Enclosure: "\""})
 )